 Polybius says that Hannibal built rafts, covered them with soil and urged a female elephant onto these floating islands and the rest of the herd followed.
 However, once the rafts were detached from the bank, the elephants panicked and were forced to make their own way across to the other side – Polybius believes the elephants walked across the bottom of the river using their trunks as snorkels!

-Livy, our other main ancient source, writes that the elephants swam from the beginning following the lead male, who was driven to a rage by his driver.
+Livy, our other main ancient source, writes that the elephants swam from the beginning following the lead male, who was driven to rage by his driver.
 This brave man then jumped into the river himself, with the elephant herd following the lead male who, in turn, was intent on catching the driver – who would have swum desperately fast to the other side!

-Once Hannibal’s army was across the Rhone he sent three hundred of his crack Numidian cavalry to reconoiture the surrounding areas.
+Once Hannibal’s army was across the Rhone he sent three hundred of his crack Numidian cavalry to reconnoitre the surrounding areas.
 The Roman Consul Cornelius Scipio, who had just landed in Massilia (modern Marseille) did the same and sent some of his scouts north.
 Scipio was at the mouth of the Rhone and on his way to Spain to intercept Hannibal.
 It was a surprise to both cavalry forces when they met in a fierce but brief engagement.
-This was the first clash between Rome and Carthage in the second Punic War and the Romans had the better of the skirmish, losing less troops and forcing the Numidians to flee back to camp.
+This was the first clash between Rome and Carthage in the Second Punic War and the Romans had the better of the skirmish, losing fewer troops and forcing the Numidians to flee back to camp.

 Once Hannibal learned of the proximity of the Roman army he had a decision to make: stay and fight or speed on to Italy.
 With so much to gain from making war in Italy, he chose the latter and headed north away from Scipio and towards the Alps.
 Scipio, realising his intention but unable to cut him off, headed back to Italy to prepare for war on Roman soil.

 Hannibal and his army were closing in on their goal but had their greatest obstacle to come: the Alps.
-This was an enormous challenge for an army, let alone for cyclists like us !
+This was an enormous challenge for an army, let alone for cyclists like us!